STATEMENT OF ACCESSIBILITY

 Closed captioning provides a transcript for the audio track of a video presentation that is synchronized with the video and audio tracks.
-Captions are generally visually displayed over the video, which benefits people who are deaf and hard of hearing, and anyone who cannot hear the audio due to noisy environments.
+Captions are generally visually displayed over the video, which benefits people who are deaf and hard of hearing and anyone who cannot hear the audio due to noisy environments.
 Most of our video content includes captions.
-Learn how to turn captioning on and off in YouTube.
+Learn how to turn captioning on and off on YouTube.

 Your computer, tablet, or mobile device has volume control features.
-Each video and audio service has its own additional volume controls.
-Try adjusting both your device’s volume controls and your media players’ volume controls to optimize your listening experience.
+In addition, each video and audio service has its additional volume controls.
+Try adjusting your device’s volume controls and your media players’ volume controls to optimize your listening experience.

 If the recommendations above do not meet your needs, we invite you to contact us at:

 Cooper City, FL 33330